 After you've been treated for ovarian cancer, your health care provider will still call you for regular appointments.
 It's important to pay close attention to your body and tell your health provider if anything unusual happens.
 Observation and observation are key after ovarian cancer treatment.

 It can be difficult for women to detect ovarian cancer early because it is often asymptomatic.
 Without any signs that something is wrong, cancer can grow without you even knowing it's there.
 There are currently no tests to detect ovarian cancer.

 For this reason, it's important to know your family history and talk to your health care provider.
 Knowing your risk factors can help your doctor know your risk and possibly perform genetic testing.
 If you experience any symptoms of ovarian cancer, Get in touch with your health care provider Immediately.

 Bimaristan Medical Center remains your first choice for treatment in Turkey.

 We direct you to the best specialists who are experts in all fields, we break the language barrier, Arab specialist doctors will help you in communicating with your doctor, we help you book an appointment in the most important and modern hospitals in Turkey, we offer our services to secure hotel reservations for you and your companions, in addition to transportation, we help you secure a travel visa for you for free.

 We provide our services throughout Turkey, the best place to provide you with treatment is our destination.

 We will be with you step by step towards recovery.

 Free consultations around the clock.

-do not hesitate Contact usBimaristan, your family center in Turkey.
+do not hesitate Contact us,Bimaristan center is your family in Turkey.